High Hydration Sourdough

-Over the last few years of making sourdough bread, We have gained experience and knowledge that has allowed us to bake delicious bread consistently.
-For us this means, a light loaf, with an even and soft crumb with holes dispersed throughout and absolutely no dense spots.
+Over the last few years of making sourdough bread, I have gained experience and knowledge that has allowed me to bake delicious bread consistently.
+For me this means, a light loaf, with an even and soft crumb with holes dispersed throughout and absolutely no dense spots.

 Regulate dough temperature: Temperature dictates the speed of fermentation.
 Hot temperatures make yeast overactive, speeding up fermentation times, while cold temperatures make yeast tired and groggy which drastically slows down fermentation.
 This means that fermentation times could vary wildly depending on the weather or as seasons change and makes temperature the most important variable in bread making.
-Your dough should be at a temperature of around 75 to 78 F / 23 to 25 C to encourage fermentation.
+Your dough should be at a temperature of around 75°F to 78°F (23°C to 25°C) to encourage fermentation.
 The Brod and Taylor Folding Proofer maintains a constant temperature that allows you to create an environment that allows fermentation to occur at an optimal level.
 We highly recommend storing your starter and keeping your dough in the Proofer during bulk fermentation.

 Use an active starter: While it is possible to bake with an inactive starter, using one that is active and vigorous will allow you to gain an idea of the time it takes to create a loaf of bread from start to finish.
 This recipe calls for a starter that is fed and is at the peak of activity, about 4 to 6 hours after being fed.
 We find that this encourages a lighter bread with an open and airier crumb.